-- Permitted use within the zone - Site requires Willamette Greenway approval consisting of a public hearing and decision by a Hearings Official. - Any major capital project within the Autzen Stadium Complex prior to December 31, 2021 will require relocation of EWEB's Easement Parcel and water transmission main - City code (9.6410(3)(c)) requires 4,749 parking spaces to occur within 1000 feet of the site.
-If adequate parking spaces are not available the transportation demand management plan and/or city code may need to be modified.
+- Permitted use within the zone

+EWEB's Easement Parcel and water transmission main • City code (9.6410(3)(c)) requires 4,749 parking spaces to occur within 1000 feet of the site.
+If adequate parking space es are not available the transportation demand management plan and/or city code may need to be modified.